-A wind-tossed grapevine, heavy with ripening fruit, the rustling of its dessicated leaves almost audible, is rendered with a variety of masterfully handled brush techniques.
-The sway of the serpentine branch in large arcs is executed with strokes of changing speed and pressure to suggest both contour and volume in a technique known as “flying white” (in which areas of the unpainted silk show through).
-The contrasting textures of plump fruitrendered without outlines in the so-called boneless style of brushworkand brittle leaves are achieved with carefully modulated tones of wet and dry ink that create a luminosity within the painting.
-This work is probably a fragment of a larger composition, which may have included a poetic inscription by the artist.
+A wind-tossed grapevine, heavy with ripening fruit, is rendered with masterfully fluent brush techniques.
+The sway of the serpentine branches is executed with strokes of changing speed and pressure to suggest both contour and volume in a technique known as “flying white” (in which areas of unpainted silk are left visible).
+The contrasting textures of the plump fruit and fragile leaves are achieved with carefully modulated tones of ink.

 Along with the so-called Four Gentlemen (plum, bamboo, chrysanthemum, and orchid), the grapevine was a favored motif among literati painters of the Joseon dynasty.
 As a vehicle for displaying the artist’s calligraphic techniques and styles—a talent every scholarly gentleman was expected to possess—ink monochrome works of grapevines were considered a worthy part of the literati painter’s repertoire.